Best warm comforter 2025 – ultra-weight options to keep cozy in cold weather

 How can you measure the warmth of a comforter?

 There is no universal standard for warmth: measurements may vary between brands.
 Some stores keep it simple with words like 'lightweight, 'mid-weight' or 'all-season', 'heavy-weight' or 'ultraweight'.
-If you're shopping for the best warm comforter, you should narrow your search to all-season or heavyweight options.

 Is a comforter warmer than a quilt?

-If you're wondering when to switch to a winter comforter, then you're in luck: our expert panel of bedding designers and product testers can tell you everything you need to know about switching up your sleep with the seasons.
+If you're wondering when to switch to a winter comforter, then you're in luck: our expert panel of bedding designers and product testers can tell you everything you need to know about switching up your bedspread with the seasons.

 Sign up to the Homes & Gardens newsletter